 White people did not exist until 1619.
 What I mean is, the term “White People” did not exist until then.
 Colonial Virginia needed a method by which to create social control.
 You can learn more in the book “The Invention of the White Race, Volumes 1 and 2 by Theodore W. Allen.”

 At the beginning of the colonies, Black people and European alike arrived in the colonies as indentured servants; they were not lifelong slaves.
 Once their servitude ended, they were free.
 It allowed them to buy land and marry whoever they chose.
-They permitted interracial marriage.
+The colonies permitted interracial marriage.

 With the invention of the White race, men of color could not marry “white people.”
 That included stopping Native Americans from marrying white women, too.
 Thus began the separation of classes.
 Then chattel slavery began, and the rest is American history; an American history, they do not teach us.